Menu

 Signs and Symptoms of Asbestos Exposure

-Photo of Woman CoughingThere are no immediate signs of asbestos exposure.
-Symptoms of asbestos exposure typically take 10 – 50 years to develop.
-After decades have passed, it can be difficult for individuals to recall their exposure.
-Some people may not even realize they were exposed to asbestos.
+Symptoms of asbestos-related illnesses often take 10 – 50 years to develop.
+After decades have passed, it can be difficult for people to remember the source of their exposure.
+Some people may not even realize they were exposed to asbestos at all.

-Symptoms of asbestos diseases may vary in severity.
+Symptoms of asbestos exposure may vary in severity depending on the type of disease that develops.
 Patient symptoms will also differ based on disease location.
-Some of the most common signs of asbestos exposure include:
+Some of the more common symptoms of mesothelioma include:

 • Chest pain